Indigenous Studies Seminar Series

 Meetings of the inaugural series are held roughly once a month between September and May from 3:30 to 5:00 p.m., followed by a reception.
 Most meetings center around a pre-circulated paper, which will be made available for download two weeks prior to the event.

-Meetings are held in Philosophical Hall (104 S. 5th St.) and are open to scholars in all fields and at all career levels.
+Meetings are held in the Board Room in Library Hall (105 S. 5th St.) and are open to scholars in all fields and at all career levels.

 Requests to receive access to the paper or to present work-in-progress should be sent to Adrianna Link, Head of Scholarly Programs, at firstname.lastname@example.org.